manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/docs/development/for_developers/documentation/philosophy.md

 <div align="center">

-_Docs work best when they are alive but frequently trimmed, like a bonsai tree._
+<i>Docs work best when they are alive but frequently trimmed, like a bonsai tree.</i>

 </div>